Titan-Systems/titan/docs/resources/view_stream.md

 ---

-# TableStream
+# ViewStream

 [Snowflake Documentation](https://docs.snowflake.com/en/sql-reference/sql/create-stream.html)

-Represents a stream on a table in Snowflake, which allows for change data capture on the table.
+Represents a stream on a view in Snowflake, allowing for real-time data processing and querying.
+This stream can be configured with various options such as time travel, append-only mode, and initial row visibility.

 ## Examples